-Policy Analyst: Morgan VanDenBerg Phone Number: 517-335 -2296 Initial Public Comment  Final 🗌 Brief description of poli icy: The Michigan Department of Health and Human Services (MDHHS) has received approval for a State Plan Amendment to move behavioral health community based services that were previously authorized under the Managed Specialty Services & Supports §1915(b1)(b3) waivers to a §1915(i) State Plan Home and Community Based Services (HCBS) benefit as directed by the Centers for Medicare & Medicaid Services (CMS) through waiver technical assistance and guidance.
-Reason for policy (problem being addressed): To address challenges wethodology. with cost-effectiveness of the §1915(b1)(b3) waiver using the state's Budget implication: , udgeted in current appropriation Is this policy change ma andated per federal requ irements?
-This Medicaid authority c services from the §1915(• ance received by CMS as a way to transition Does policy have operational implications on other parts of MDHHS?
-The §1915(i)SPA authority requirements have significant operational and resource (i.e., staffing, Information Technology [IT], etc.) implications for the Behavioral Health and Developmental Disabilities Administration (BHDDA) that cannot be delegated to the PIHPs under other authorities.
-Does policy have opera tional implications on ot her departments?
-No. Summary of input: controversial acceptable to most/all limited public interest/ • Supporting Documenta tion: State Plan Amendment R If Yes, please provide sta Approved Pend Date: 9/27/19 Approve atus: ding Public Notice Required: Yes No If yes, Submission Date: 6/14/19
+Policy Analyst: Monica Erickson Phone Number : 517-256-9598 Initial ☐ Public Comment ⊠ Final 🗌 Brief description of policy: The Michigan Department of Health and Human Services (MDHHS) received approval for a State Plan Amendment (SPA) to move behavioral health community based services that were previously authorized under the Managed Specialty Services & Supports §1915(b1)(b3) waivers to a §1915(i) State Plan Home and Community-Based Services (HCBS).
+Due to COVID-19 and the need to transition staff resources to address the public health emergency, MDHHS is now seeking an additional year to come into compliance with the eligibility determination requirements.
+On October 1, 2023, the 1915(i) SPA will operate concurrently with the 1115 Behavioral Health Demonstration Waiver.
+Reason for policy (problem being addressed): To address challenges with cost-effectiveness of the methodology. e §1915(b1)(b3) waiver using the state's Budget implication: geted in current appropriation Is this policy change mandated per federal require ments?
+This Medicaid authority change was based on guidance services from the §1915(b1)(b3) waiver. e received by CMS as a way to transition Does policy have operational implications on other r parts of MDHHS?
+The §1915(i)SPA authority requirements have significant operational and resource (i.e., staffing, Information Technology [IT], etc.) implications for the Behavioral and Physical Health and Aging Services Administration (BPHASA) that cannot be delegated to the PIHPs under other authorities.
+Does policy have operational implications on other r departments?
+No. Summary of input: controversial acceptable to most/all groups limited public interest/comment Supporting Documentation: If Yes, please provide status: ☐ Approved ☐ Pending ☐ Denied If ublic Notice Required: